 How Do I Get Bonded?

 Contact Surety by NFP for all your lottery bond needs.
 You will be provided with a brief questionnaire, and then your personal or business credit will be evaluated.
 NFP Surety will shop your bond with dozens of underwriters to find you the best rate for your profile.
-Bonds can usually be issued within 24 – 48 hours of submitting an application.
+Bonds can usually be issued within 24 – 48 hours of applying.

 How Long is a Lottery Bond Good?